 10) Have the right support team

-If you’ve never run a marathon before, or are worried about doing so with little experience, look into joining a charity team.
+If you’ve never run a marathon before, or are worried about doing so with little experience, hire a running coach with experience with chronic illness such as myself (I can work with you and personalize your schedule) or look into joining a charity team.
 I ran with Team Challenge, and though I did not train with them, they were amazing for many of the runners who were running with chronic illnesses.
 At races, they have doctors just for TC use, in fact.
 Many of the mentors have the diseases themselves, or close family members, and they have all done this before–they will help you through.
 And, the sad truth is, you might not be “successful.”
 But regardless of what happens on race day, know that you are a complete, unerring success in taking your life to the next level and living beyond expectation.

 You are living Your life on Your terms.
 Know that the terms might change, but they are still yours.